Genre: Mystery, Thriller, Historical Fiction

 Jacques Saunière, the curator in a museum, was murdered in Paris.
 The day he was killed was also the day he had an appointment with Robert Langdon, a known historian, and a lecturer.
 Robert Langdon, unknown of the said appointment with the curator became the only suspect in Jacques’ murder where in fact he didn’t get to meet Jacques on their supposed appointment.
 The head of the police, Captain Fache, made clear that Robert Langdon will go to jail before the night ends.
 The twisting and intriguing story of Da Vinci Code will lead you to shocking revelations and belief shattering stories.

-Cryptologist Sophie Neveu, the granddaughter of Jacques Saunière, felt bad because she discovered the clues that her grandfather left late and she felt responsible for Robert Langdon, innocent, being interrogate and for some reason the only suspect that the Judicial Police Department of Paris have.
+Cryptologist Sophie Neveu, the granddaughter of Jacques Saunière, felt bad because she discovered the clues that her grandfather left late and she felt responsible for Robert Langdon, innocent, interrogating and for some reason the only suspect that the Judicial Police Department of Paris has.
 From the thrilling adventure of Robert and Sophie to the exciting hunting of the treasure that her grandfather is protecting, they both unlock the truth of the history and, on the other hand, the truth about Sophie’s family.

 What I like about this book is the: